rgilks/comprehendo/README.md

 # Verify code (format + lint + build checks)
 npm run verify
 ```

+### Testing Strategy

+Comprehendo uses a co-located testing approach, where test files are placed in the same directory as the code they test:

+- Tests are named using the `.test.tsx` or `.test.ts` extension
+- Tests are located next to the files they're testing (e.g., `Button.tsx` and `Button.test.tsx`)
+- This approach makes tests easy to find and maintain alongside the component or utility being tested

+Jest is configured to automatically find and run these test files across the codebase.

 Git hooks (powered by Husky) automatically run on commit and push: